norrisaftcc/csc249/m5-hashing/m6-trees/RRS.md

 there's a more efficient way (recursive, 1 pass) way to do this, but it's OK for a first look.

 Now, how can we calculate Rank(t) from these subtree sizes?
+(this comes later)
+What lands before t?
+1. walk down tree to find the desired time
+2. add in the nodes that are smaller
+3. add in the subtrees size to the left

+do a lookup on time, and do the "<" operator to find all elements <= to t ex. <= 79 t=79
+49? it's less, add 1
+- since i moved to the right, add the subtree size to the left (+2 from subtree 46) 79 <= 79, add 1
+- add the subtree size to the left of 79 (so add 1)